dawnmil/JavaScript-DigitalClock-Lab/README.md

 8. In Sublime Text, create a new file inside your newly created 'js' folder named "myClock.js".

-###DEPLOY & DEBUG: At any time during this lab, we can check if our code is working and debug within our browser by following the below steps.
+###DEPLOY & DEBUG: At any time during this lab, we can check if our code is working and debug within our browser by following the below steps

 1. To deploy, right click on the index.html file and select 'Open in Browser'.